notsoeazy/zshrc/README.md

 4. **Previews** `cd` `cp` `mv`

 ### Transfer environment variables / PATH exports
-If you have custom settings in your old ~/.bashrc or ~/.bash_profile (e.g. for Ruby, Go, MIME types, etc.), move them into your Zsh config `.zshrc`.
+If you have custom settings in your old ~/.bashrc (e.g. for Ruby, Go, MIME types, etc.), move them into your Zsh config `.zshrc`.
 For example:

 ```bash
 # Ruby